mozilla-services/socorro/docs/middleware.rst

 Adding new Middleware Services
 ==============================

-See this page :ref:`addingmiddleware-chapter` for an introduction to how to add a new middleware service.
+See :ref:`addaservice-chapter` for an introduction to how to add a new middleware service.